AokiOfficial/Aoki/README.md

 **Q:** I wanna contribute!
 How to do that?

 - That's great, there's a template ready for you to write a proper PR when you get on the tab, so there should be no major issues.
-- I appreciate even tiny fixes about basically anything, so get going and jump right on it!
+- I appreciate even tiny fixes about basically anything, so get going.